-An EPG recording from a host-stage hookworm larva
+An electropharyngeogram (EPG) recording from a host-stage hookworm larva

 Fig. 1.
 (A) A. ceylanicum larva (stage L4, from hamster) positioned in a microfluidic recording channel.
 (B) EPG recording from same.
 Modified from (1).

-Obtain data from a range of parasitic species of humans and animals and see the effects of anthelmintic drugs
+Obtain data from a range of parasitic species of humans and animals to see the effects of anthelmintic drugs

 Fig. 2.
-Inhibition of neuromuscular activity after switching from control medium to 1 µM ivermectin (IVM) in (A) A. ceylanicum L4 (from hamster), (B) A. suum L3 (from swine), or (C) aqueous extract of Momordica chirantia (MCE) in A. ceylanicum L4 (2).
+Inhibition of neuromuscular activity after switching from control medium to 1 µM ivermectin (IVM) in (A) A. ceylanicum L4 (from hamster), (B) A. suum L3 (from swine), or (C) aqueous extract of the traditional vermicide, Momordica charantia (MCE) in A. ceylanicum L4 (2).

 Obtain quantitative data from H. contortus, the barber pole worm, a common livestock parasite

 Fig. 3.
 EPG recording from H. contortus L4, activated in vitro from infective L3 (3).